 Which anticheat is best for my Minecraft server?

 No anticheat plugin will ever be 100% accurate, but there are certainly some which are renowned to be more accurate than others.
-We'll outline some of the most popular ones below, and both of them support Java versions 1.8 through to 1.19
+We'll outline some of the most popular ones below, and both of them support plugin-based Minecraft versions (e.g. Paper) 1.8 through to the latest.

 We don't recommend auto-banning players who trigger anticheats as there can be many reasons why the player could potentially be falsely flagged.
 These include:

-The server could be experiencing lag, which can be checked by installing Spark and running /spark healthreport to view TPS
+- The server could be experiencing lag, which can be checked by installing Spark and running

 Instead, we suggest having your staff team closely monitor any players who are consistently flagged for cheating.
 It can then be at their discretion (rather than a piece of software's) as to whether to punish the player or not.